 Educate Yourself with Self-Help Books and Research

 Educate yourself on mental health.
 Read books which can help you to understand what you are going through and what you can do.
-You don't have to follow one book or article to the letter, but finding ideas and reading from a variety of sources can help you to put pieces of the puzzle in your personal mental health recovery together and implement a plan.
+You don't have to follow only one book or subscribe to one specific method, but be selective and eclectic, implement ideas from a wide variety of sources--this can help you to put pieces of the puzzle in your personal mental health recovery together and implement and maintain a realistic plan.

 Coaching for Mental Health

 for those with ADHD

 , or bipolar disorder is another useful adjunctive approach to mental health recovery.
 A coach is there to give support, provide practical suggestions and encouragement, and provide reminders to help keep clients on track.
 Coaches may communicate with clients by phone, virtually through Skype or some other video application, by email, or in person.